Ira Brown: The Basketball Tournament

+National team career

 He became a Japanese citizen after extensive language testing and a waiting period which took two years.
 As of 2018, he resides in Okinawa.

 He was a member of Japan's national basketball team at the 2016 FIBA Asia Challenge in Tehran, Iran, where he recorded the most rebounds, steals and blocks for his team.

 He played 3x3 basketball for Japan in the 2021 Olympics.